 Mr. Toton is the President and a founder of ReefPoint Group.
-He also serves on the Board of Directors and the Board of Advisors to ReefPoint Group.
+He also serves on the Board of Directors to ReefPoint Group.
 Mr. Toton has over 15 years of experience in decision analysis, finance, organization design/development, strategic planning, team building, and client relationship management.
 He is widely recognized by associates for his leadership skills, his ability to facilitate change, talent to clarify a vision and the commitment to the development of his people.
 Mr. Toton's vision has been key to leading change in the data science space across several industries.
 As both a patient and benefactor of our nation’s military and veteran health systems, Mr. Toton is passionate about working with all those that are committed to providing our brave men and women in uniform the very best patient experience not only while in service, but also after their transition as a veteran.

 Mr. Toton received a Bachelor of Science degree from the United States Naval Academy, and earned a Master's degree in Business Administration from the R.H.
 Smith School of Business at the University of Maryland, College Park.

 Mr. Duffy serves on the Board of Directors and is a Strategic Advisor to ReefPoint Group, LLC.
 He is an experienced business executive and has been instrumental in providing significant enterprise value and leadership in a number of public, private and international companies.
 Mr. Duffy has a proven record of providing value and guidance in all sort of business environments by managing change by helping to grow and streamline business operations.

 Mr. Duffy is a graduate of LaSalle University with a BS in accounting and has attended the University of Delaware for post graduate studies.
 Mr. Duffy also attended executive management programs at the Wharton School of the University of Pennsylvania and the Kent State University.